tdviet/fedcloudclient-old/README.md

     $ pip install fedcloudclient

--   Get a new access token from Check-in according to instructions from FedCloud [Check-in client](https://aai.egi.eu/fedcloud/).
+-   Get a new access token from EGI Check-in according to instructions from FedCloud [Check-in client](https://aai.egi.eu/fedcloud/).

 -   Check the expiration time of the access token using *fedcloud*
     command: